Intercent-ER/AGID-PEPPOL-DOCS/docs/src/main/webapp/peppol-bis-invoice-3-ENG/rules/sch/README.md

 # Schematron files

-This folder contains the Schematron files for PEPPOL BIS Billing 3.0.
+This folder contains the Schematron files for Peppol BIS Billing 3.0.
 Those prefixed with "PEPPOL" contains rules defined by OpenPEPPOL.
 Those prefixed with "CEN" is provided by CEN TC434.